KUMKIYAN/shopping/README.md

 class 35: Actuator

-this helps which micro service is down. depandacies we need
+this helps which micro service is down. the below depandacies we need to add in the pom.xml

- <artifactId>spring-boot-starter-actuator</artifactId> need to add in the pom.xml
+ <artifactId>spring-boot-starter-actuator</artifactId>

  <dependency>
       <groupId>org.springframework.data</groupId>